 |el infierno||hell||arrepentirse||to repent (reflexive)|

-Make sure you listen to those words being spoken aloud so that you don’t start memorizing the wrong pronunciation.
-It’s essential you do this quick because pronunciations stick and you could find yourself repeating something wrong over and over again.
+Make sure you listen to the words being spoken aloud so that you don’t start memorizing the wrong pronunciation.
+It’s essential that you do this quickly because once the pronunciations sticks, you could find yourself repeating something wrong over and over again.

 Make sure you take a look at the article.
 The article makes a big difference in Spanish.
 You need to know whether the word is masculine or feminine.
 This is something you’ll need to be able to do long before you do any practice questions.